 → BORROWING LIMITS

 There are limits to how much you can borrow from the federal government, both annually and in total over the course of your life.
 The actual amount you can borrow depends on the year you are in school.
 It goes up with time in school, since it is believed that your risk of finishing school drops with each additional year you are in.
 Once again, you are borrowing against your future earnings, so lenders calculate risk based on school completion (freshman are the most likely to drop out, followed by sophomores, etc.).
 Furthermore, there are limits on how much of your debt can be subsidized by the government.

-It is important to note that these limits apply only to federal Stafford Loans.
-It is also important to note that graduate and professional students enrolled in health care programs (such as becoming a doctor) may receive additional loan amounts beyond these limits.
+It is important to note that these limits apply only to federal Direct Loans.
+It is also important to note that graduate and professional students enrolled in health care programs (such as becoming a doctor) may receive additional loan amounts beyond these limits (learn about HEAL loans here).
 Being a doctor is expensive!

 Finally, you can see that going to graduate school gets you the highest limit, as this type of education usually has a good payoff, and the borrowers who pursue this type of education usually have the ability to pay back more debt.

 $5,500 (no more than $3,500 may be subsidized)

 $9,500 (no more than $3,500 may be subsidized)

 $6,500 (no more than $4,500 may be subsidized)

 $10,500 (no more than $4,500 may be subsidized)